blep/win32_window_monitor/README.md

 - window title

 Actions made to produce this event:

 - Bring Firefox window to focus by click on it in the Taskbar.
 Events with `explorer.exe` are interactions with the Taskbar.
 - Bring Notion app to focus by click on it in the Taskbar.
 - Bring back cmd.exe to focus by click on it in the Taskbar.

 # Usage example

-IMPORTANT: you need more than just SYSTEM_FOREGROUND to capture all events that bring a window to the foreground.
-SYSTEM_FOREGROUND for example is not generated when restoring a minimized window.
+IMPORTANT: to track the current foreground window, you need at least HookEvent.SYSTEM_FOREGROUND and HookEvent.SYSTEM_MINIMIZEEND (SYSTEM_FOREGROUND for is not send when restoring a minimized window).

 ```python
 from win32_window_monitor import *